MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/other-security-features.md

 ## About local built-in user accounts

-Starting with Azure Stack HCI, version 23H2, we updated the names of local built-in users associated wtih the `RID 500` and `RID 501` accounts.
+In this release, the names of local built-in users associated wtih the `RID 500` and `RID 501` accounts are updated.
 The following table provides details of the built-in accounts:

 |Name |Enabled |Description |
 |-----|-----|-----|